payfort/magento-payfort/README.md

 ## Install

-Using FTP, upload entire contetn from inside upload folder to the root of your opencart store.
+1. To Install plugin please open your administration panel and go to System → Magento Connect → Magento Connect Manager.

+2. Click on Browse...
+Button then choose FORT_Payment_Gateway-X.X.X.tgz Then Click upload.

 Note: please make sure the dir [Magento1 root folder]/var/connect is writable.

+or you can upload to the root of your magento store.

 ## Upgrade